-These issues have particular resonance for Sheffield where the number of food banks is growing and where up to 58% of the adult population are overweight or obese.
+These issues have particular resonance for Sheffield where the number of food banks is growing and where 60% of the adult population are overweight or obese.
 In part some of these issues could be improved if we had a more effective food system linked more closely to our local communities.